-The stations are small trailers that hold equipment that are continuously collecting and measuring dust and chemicals in the air.
+The stations are small trailers that hold equipment that are continuously collecting and measuring particulate and chemicals in the air.
 In these four communities we watch for the following substances:

-- Fine particle 'dust' (PM2.5)
+- Fine-particulate matter, i.e. 'dust' (PM{2.5})

-- Coarse particle 'dust' (PM,0)
+- Coarse-particle 'dust' (PM10)

 - Sulphur dioxide (SO2)

 - Nitrogen oxides (NO.)

 - Ground level ozone (O3)